 Other interesting notes:

-- It is often useful for the 2 end-points to share some common data.
-For example, "what is the name of the asset linked to serial 123456?".
+It is often useful for the 2 end-points to share some common data.
+For example, The name of the asset linked to serial 123456.
 This has been done previously using the Telematics Guru Web API.